 The Program in East Asian Studies supports Ph.D. students in humanities and social science departments who are concentrating on East Asian topics for their dissertation research.
-Priority is given to intensive, advanced language study at approved programs that is crucial for research and to research abroad that furthers students’ dissertation research.
+Priority is given to intensive, advanced language study at approved programs that is crucial for research and to research abroad that furthers students’ research.
 Application must be made by Feb.
-15, 2013, through the Summer Funding Application on the Graduate School’s website.
+15, 2016, via the new Student Activated Funding Engine (SAFE).
 Reasonable budgets and accurate applications are required.
 The principal advisor must also submit a letter of recommendation.
 Funding is intended to pay for extra expenses required for special courses or research, not for regular living expenses, which should be covered through the regular university stipend.
 Students in their first five years of enrollment or in their first year of DCE status are eligible.

-Note : an informational session about eligibility, budgets, and the application process will be held on Tuesday, February 5, 2013 at 4:30 p.m. in Jones Hall 203.
+An optional information session discussing eligibility, budgets, and the application process will be held on Thursday, February 4, 2016 from 6:00 - 7:00 p.m. in Jones Hall 202.

 Pre-dissertation Research (1st and 2nd Year Students) and

 The Program in EAS supports summer research that contributes directly to completion of the dissertation.
 Students typically attend courses or workshops; survey archives, collections, or field sites; develop contacts essential to their dissertation topics; or pursue intensive dissertation research.
 Normally primary materials are in East Asian languages, and research is conducted in the local language.